Sport Climbing Anchors – Setting Up a Top Rope

 After leading up to the anchor, clip a screwgate carabiner directly into each bolt.
 They will usually be better orientated if you clip them underneath the lowering rings.

-Sport climbing top rope anchor
+Sport climbing anchor

 Step 2